 Indecent Exposure in San Diego

 Indecent exposure involves the willful exposure of a person's private parts to another person, motivated by a desire to sexually gratify themselves or offend or insult the other person.
 Often times indecent exposure charges result from a simple misunderstanding, this leads people to believe that the case will be easy to resolve.
 However, the reality is that this offense is considered a sex crime and as such could result in the accused registering as a sex offender for life.
 This makes indecent exposure charges actually quite complicated.
-If you are facing charges for indecent exposure, you will need an experienced sex crimes defense attorney in order to avoid this detrimental consequence.
+If you are facing charges for indecent exposure, you will need an experienced sex criminal lawyer in order to avoid this detrimental consequence.
 At Monder Law Group we handle these type of cases all the time in San Diego, we know how they are charged, prosecuted, and successfully defended.
 Don't risk your reputation, for the best legal scenario possible call Attorney Vik Monder now at (619) 405-0063.

 Understanding Penal Code Section 314